Kaddy1/Project_Portfolio_2/README.md

 The following tasks were performed in this phase
 - Data loading and inspection
 - Checking of missing values and duplicates
-- Data Cleaning and formatting
+- Data Cleaning and formatting (the data appeared to be clean)

 ### Exploratory Data Analysis